HyperionGray/python-chrome-devtools-protocol/docs/api/web_audio.rst

       :undoc-members:
       :exclude-members: from_json, to_json

+.. autoclass:: NodeType
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

+.. autoclass:: ChannelCountMode
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

+.. autoclass:: ChannelInterpretation
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

+.. autoclass:: ParamType
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

+.. autoclass:: AutomationRate
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

 .. autoclass:: ContextRealtimeData
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json

 .. autoclass:: BaseAudioContext
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

+.. autoclass:: AudioListener
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

+.. autoclass:: AudioNode
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

+.. autoclass:: AudioParam
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json